-All Maryland drivers are required to carry minimum auto liability coverage.
-Drivers may add additional coverage, or a lender may require additional insurance, but the minimum liability is required for all drivers.
+All Maryland drivers must carry minimum auto liability coverage.
+Drivers may add additional coverage, or a lender may require additional insurance, but the state of Maryland has a minimum liability requirement for all drivers.

 The Maryland minimum auto liability limits are 30/60/15 which means: